mozdevs/ck-web-components/README.md

 * [The State of Web Components](https://hacks.mozilla.org/2015/06/the-state-of-web-components/) - a blog post discussing the state of Web Components, why we are where we are, and Mozilla's position on each API.
 * [Minutes](http://www.w3.org/2015/07/21-webapps-minutes.html) from the Face to Face meeting 21 July 2015--many contentious bits were discussed with various browser vendors present in this meeting.
 * [Update on standardizing Shadow DOM and Custom Elements](https://annevankesteren.nl/2015/07/shadow-dom-custom-elements-update) - a post describing the pain points on Custom Elements that are delaying its implementation across browsers.
+* [Are we componentized yet?](http://jonrimmer.github.io/are-we-componentized-yet/) - tracking support for each API/feature on each browser.

 ### Firefox implementation